 - Robocalls, spam calls, and people who dialed wrong

-Even if your team is a single owner-operator, the answering service has one job on the urgent calls: gather enough information that the next person who picks up can move fast and safely without re-interviewing the caller.
+Even if your team is a single owner-operator, urgent-call intake should gather enough information that the next person who picks up can review the situation without starting from zero.

 - Caller name and callback number.
 First and last, plus the number they are calling from in case the line drops.